Are you a reporter looking to interview Kivi for a story? Please call or text 336-870-0251.

 Board Member.
 I’ve served as board president, vice president, treasurer, secretary, and regular ol’ board member for several different nonprofit organizations.
 (I'm currently on the board of Women Advance.)
 I appreciate the big picture and the minutiae of running successful nonprofit organizations.

 Entrepreneur.
 I started my own business in 1998 and have managed all aspects of it — I not only deliver services to my clients, but I’m my own IT director, bookkeeper, advertising director, and HR manager.
 Running a small business is a lot like running a small nonprofit.
 You learn how to do lots of new things, discover what you can do yourself and what you really need to hire out, and, hopefully, love showing up for work everyday.

 Looking for the Typical Bio?
 Here You Go . . .

-Kivi Leroux Miller is president of Nonprofit Marketing Guide.com and author of two books, “The Nonprofit Marketing Guide: High-Impact, Low-Cost Ways to Build Support for Your Good Cause” and “Content Marketing for Nonprofits: A Communications Map for Engaging Your Community, Becoming a Favorite Cause, and Raising More Money.”
+Kivi Leroux Miller is president of Nonprofit Marketing Guide.com and the award-winning author of two books, “The Nonprofit Marketing Guide: High-Impact, Low-Cost Ways to Build Support for Your Good Cause” and “Content Marketing for Nonprofits: A Communications Map for Engaging Your Community, Becoming a Favorite Cause, and Raising More Money.”
 She is also a certified executive coach.

 Connecting with Kivi Online